BriskenFinancials/use-case-template/cards/UC10000426-G-03-host-a-technical-workshop-to-evaluate-customer-sap-system-readiness.md

 # Host a technical workshop to evaluate customer SAP system readiness

-Organize a technical workshop with the customers it team to assess their current sap landscape and middleware.
-Review the customers system architecture and identify potential gaps or risks that could impact the sap mbc implementation.
-You will be able to confidently Organize a technical workshop with the customers it team to assess their current sap landscape and middleware
+Here, the goal is to the transition from 'Showcase key SAP MBC functionalities in live demo'.
+Organize a technical workshop with the customers it team to assess their current SAP landscape and middleware.
+Review the customers system architecture and identify potential gaps or risks that could impact the SAP MBC implementation.

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-G-03-top.png)